 NOTE: I like to buy my almonds, walnuts and pecans from Costco for the best price.
 I commonly buy other nuts from Nuts.com – not only for the great variety they offer but for their great quality.
-I also like to buy some of my nuts from Trader Joe's.
+Another great place to buy nuts is Trader Joe's.

-Each Low Carb Chewy Granola Bar is 6 net carbs each.
+These Sugar Free Low Carb Granola Bars with Chocolate Chips are 6 net carbs each.
 Omit fruit for 4 net carbs bars.

 [This post and recipe may contain affiliate links.]